The Episode That Does Not Make Sense Until Someone Names It

 Many people with bipolar disorder seek help initially during a depressive episode, not a manic one.
 Mania can feel good, at least at first.
 Depression is what drives people to appointments.
 When you arrive at a clinician’s office describing fatigue, hopelessness, and worthlessness, the most available diagnosis is major depressive disorder.

-If the clinician does not screen carefully for hypomanic or manic history, and especially if you do not recognize or report those periods as abnormal, a bipolar mixed state gets logged as treatment-resistant depression.
+If the clinician does not screen carefully for hypomania or mania, and especially if you do not recognize or report those periods as out of the ordinary for you, a bipolar mixed state gets logged as treatment-resistant depression.
 You get an antidepressant.
-If you have bipolar disorder and you take an antidepressant without a mood stabilizer, you may be destabilized further.
+If you have bipolar disorder and take an antidepressant without a mood stabilizer, the episode can be pushed further off course.

 The Agitation Layer